How Berkshire Mountain Lodge Wowed Us

 This sizable hotel looks plain from the outside but inside it’s been recently renovated.
 The large lobby (top) has a warm, comfortable feel.
 It took Tiny Traveler 15 seconds to find the popcorn machine and soft drink fountain in the lobby and to settle into one of the wingback chairs with her snack.
 So yes, it’s very family friendly and the staff is helpful.

-The Mountain Lodge is an all-suites hotel and these were some of the biggest and homiest suite-rooms we’ve stayed in during our travels.
+The Mountain Lodge is an all-suites hotel (check *rates!)and these were some of the biggest and homiest suite-rooms we’ve stayed in during our travels.
 There is a full, equipped kitchen and dining table, good size living room with a pullout couch, large bathroom, and separate bedroom.
 It can easily sleep 4 and even 5 with a portable crib, rollaway or inflatable kid’s bed.
 There are TVs in both the living and bedroom.
 The toiletries were nice.

 We had planned to explore Lenox that evening, but we liked the room so much we decided to just stay in, relax and make the most of it.